A few of the characters you'll meet at The Site With Everything, plus some from discontinued comics.

-Fourth Wall Mail Slot: The fifth and final installment of the 2008 Character Strike featured the Head Executive replying to emails readers sent Peter Paltridge.
+Fourth Wall Mail Slot: The fifth and final installment of the 2008 Character Strike featured the Head Executive replying to emails readers sent to Peter Paltridge.

-Heart Is An Awesome Power: The title character of "Awesome Blossom" exclaims "Heart Power!" every time she tries to solve a problem.
+Heart Is an Awesome Power: The title character of "Awesome Blossom" exclaims "Heart Power!" every time she tries to solve a problem.
 It proves effective, but the second time she uses it angers others.
 In a possible subversion, her adversaries use "Liver Power!" and "Pancreas Power!" to get what they want.

-Hostile Show Takeover: For April Fools' Day 2006, Paltridge faked the site's absorption by CNet and created a comic in which CNet representatives interfered with attempts to read the newest Mulberry comic by hawking the benefits of donation.
+Hostile Show Takeover: For April Fools' Day 2006, Peter faked the site's absorption by CNet and created a comic in which CNet representatives interfered with attempts to read the newest Mulberry comic by hawking the benefits of donation.

 Mood Whiplash: The Cruel Twist Ending of "Vess MacMeal Starring in: The More You Know!" is immediately followed by the Title Drop, which comes in a simple picture of the logo seen in 2000s PSAs using the phrase.